technogodCEO/fibcalc/README.md

 # Changelog:

+## Roll back to v0.2

+Since this version of the software is operational, I have decided to roll back to this version for the time being.
+This project has been removed from legacy status and will now continue to receive updates.

+Just a as a reminder, this version of the software is capable of:

+1. Printing out the fibonacci sequence as a list up to a selected number.
+2. Printing out a selected number in the fibonacci sequence.

+I will attempt to comment out this code and update it in smaller bits in order to prevent further meltdowns.

+I will breathe new life into this project and am sorry for any annoyance it's failure may have caused.

-# note:
+### note:
-there are so many bugs and I don't know what is going on so I am going to end this project, and maybe create a new one that does the same thing but with better convensions so we don't have this problem again.
+there are so many bugs and I don't know what is going on, so I am going to end this project, and maybe create a new one that does the same thing but with better conventions so we don't have this problem again.
 I have turned this into a legacy project :(

 If you have any ideas on how to fix this code please let me know

+This note however is just for the time being and I may change my mind in the future

 ### v0.3.2